A simple model for entangled photon generation in resonant structures: Simplified model of two-photon-generation in resonant structures

 Possibly the simplest case of a resonant micro- or nanostructure is the etalon.
 The space between the etalon's two interfaces supports certain modes and suppresses others, and photon pairs can be emitted forward or backward.
 We calculate the probability of photon emission as a function of frequency and emission angle for a 10.15$\,\upmu$m-thick lithium niobate crystal (see the sketch in \Cref{fig:TheoryDiagram}a).
 The thickness is chosen to be large for easier comparison with the experiment; however, the same approach is valid for a nanoscale layer~\cite{Santiago-Cruz_OptLett_2021,Sultanov_OptLett_2022}.
 We consider three cases: one without an etalon (the reflective interfaces are index-matched), one with an etalon with low parametric gain, and one with an etalon with high parametric gain.
-We calculate the spectra for each case using two methods and compare them in \Cref{fig:TheoryDiagram}b: the first uses a rigorous method~\cite{Kitaeva1982,Kitaeva2004}, and the other one, our simplified model.
-There is good agreement between our simplified model and the rigorous one in the non-resonant and low-gain cases; however, our simplified model does not hold in the high-gain case.
-For details on the application of our model [\Cref{eq:linearDecoupling}] to a nonlinear etalon, see \Cref{app:simpleModel}.
+We calculate the spectra for each case using two methods and compare them in \Cref{fig:TheoryDiagram}b: the first uses a rigorous model~\cite{Kitaeva1982,Kitaeva2004} and the other one, our simplified model.
+We describe the rigorous model in \Cref{app:NLModel}, and in \Cref{app:simpleModel} we derive the form of the simplified model [\Cref{eq:linearDecoupling}] for an etalon in the low-gain regime from the rigorous one.
+There is perfect agreement between our simplified model and the rigorous one in the non-resonant and low-gain cases; however, our simplified model does not hold in the high-gain case.

-In \Cref{fig:TheoryDiagram}c, we plot the r-squared ($R^2$) difference between the two models for degenerate SPDC, as well as the parametric gain as a function of $\beta$, where $\beta$ is the parametric interaction term (see \Cref{app:NLModel,app:simpleModel} for details).
-When the phase mismatch $\Delta>>2\beta$, it dominates any parametric interaction, resulting in low parametric amplification [$\operatorname{Re}(\gamma) = 0$].
-In that regime, we find perfect agreement between our simplified model and the more rigorous one, as demonstrated by the $R^2$ value.
-In the case of high gain, where $2\beta>>\Delta$, the spectrum is modulated strongly, and our simplified model no longer agrees with the rigorous one.
+In \Cref{fig:TheoryDiagram}c, we plot the r-squared ($R^2$) difference between the two models for degenerate SPDC, as well as the parametric gain as a function of $\beta^{(+)}$, where $\beta^{(+)}$ is the forward parametric interaction term (see \Cref{app:NLModel,app:simpleModel} for details).
+For the simplified model to be valid, the two-photon generation process must occur in the low-gain regime, requiring that $\left[\beta^{(+)}\right]^2\ll1$.
+In that regime, we find perfect agreement between our simplified model and the more rigorous one, as demonstrated by the $R^2$ value plotted in \Cref{fig:TheoryDiagram}c.
+In the case of high gain, where $\beta^{(+)}$ is large, the spectrum is modulated strongly, and our simplified model is no longer commensurate with the rigorous one.
+In the high-gain regime, $\beta^{(+)}$ can also start to dominate the phase mismatch, causing $\text{Re}\{\gamma^{(+)}\}$ to become large (see \Cref{fig:TheoryDiagram}c, top).